8ctopus/sciter-layout/README.md

-# sciter grid demo app
+# sciter layout demo app

-This is a [sciter.js](https://sciter.com/) grids demo app that explores different layout possibilities in sciter.
+This is a [sciter.js](https://sciter.com/) demo app that explores different layout possibilities in sciter.

 The demo also presents Node.js like file system functions available in the sciter sdk.